sandrinebytes/Exploring-Firewall-Behavior-with-Nmap-Scans/README.md

 ![Nmap Open & Filtered Ports](nmap_open_filtered_ports.png)

 ⚡ Observation: The scan confirms that firewall rules affect port visibility, with port 22 fully open and port 80 filtered.

+# Understanding Scan Types and Firewall Detection

+There are two approaches we can use to identify filtered versus open ports:
+1. Regular Nmap Scan (TCP SYN Scan):
+    * This is the default scan Nmap uses, which does not complete the full 3-way TCP handshake.
+    * In our case, this scan gave enough information to determine which ports are open (22) and which are filtered (80).
+2. ACK Scan (-sA):
+    * An ACK scan can help identify if a firewall is blocking traffic.
+    * It works by sending ACK packets to the target to see how the firewall responds, helping differentiate between filtered and unfiltered ports.
+    * This is useful when you suspect a firewall might be interfering with connectivity.

+Using the regular scan was sufficient to identify filtered and open ports, but an ACK scan is another method for confirming firewall behavior.

+⚡ Observation: Default scan was enough, but ACK scan provides further firewall confirmation.